Slaynash/VRCTools_OLD/README.md

   - users and max users in instance

 Favorite avatars list
-  - you can add the weared avatar to favorite by pressing middle click button
+  - you can add the weared avatar to favorite by pressing O and remove the weared avatar by pressing P
   - favorited avatars appear in the "Personal" list Upcoming features:
 -------